GlazedBelmont/3DS-Tutorials/README.md

-# 3DS-VC-Extraction-Tutorial

 # How to extract a ROM file out of a 3DS Virtual Console
+>by GlazedBelmont

 Some games are so rare that a physical copy is very expensive, though if the game is available on the Virtual Console, it is a lot cheaper.
 Buying a Virtual Console is like buying the cart, you can dump the ROM and use it on emulators and rom hacks.